Is making homemade pie crust intimidating? We teach you step by step how to make pie crust with our perfect pie crust recipe that is light and flakey!

 If you are baking a Double Crusted Pie, you will need to do the following…

-2. Dip your fingers in some water and lightly rub them along the edge of the pie crust.
+2. Dip your fingers in some water and lightly rub them along the edge of the pie crust that is in your pie dish that has been trimmed (but not shaped on the edges).
 This is important to create a good seal between the top and bottom pie crusts.

-3. Place the upper shell on the top of the pie and then lightly press the top and bottom crusts together.
+3. Place your apple pie filling (or other pie filling) into the bottom crust and then place the upper shell on the top of the pie and then lightly press the top and bottom crusts together to seal them together with the water you rubbed along the edge.

 4. Trim the excess pie dough with your knife.

-5. Flute the edges of your pie crust.
+5. Flute the edges of your pie crust with your fingers.

 6. Rub some milk onto the top of the pie crust so that it turns a lovely brown color when it bakes.